Orthogonal-Research-Lab/Models-for-Data-Recycling/Education/Digital Badges/README.md

 2. For your chosen paper, please give a directory contents list for the data files (images and tables) that constitute the Supplemental Files.

-3. Using ((assigned genomic paper)), please find/identify the following:
+3. Using your chosen paper, please find/identify the following:

 * genomic data that are publicly-available.